The Fundamentals Problem

 We are biased to not see the Fundamentals Problem due to our recency bias, availability bias, and categorization bias.

-People tend to be most influence by the most recent and available information, so when new technology, ideas, and challenges dominate the media and conversation, they also can bias our decision making as we focus on the new.
+People tend to be most influenced by the most recent and available information, so when new technology, ideas, and challenges dominate the media and conversation, they also can bias our decision making as we focus on the new.

-Conclusion
+Personal Conclusion

 I have seen how the Fundamentals Problem exists among the brightest minds and within the most advanced organizations in the world.

-Dr. Troy Hiduke Campbell is the chief scientist at On Your Feet, an influential behavioral science researcher, former Walt Disney Imagineer, and Oregon business professor
+Dr. Troy Hiduke Campbell is the chief scientist at On Your Feet, an influential behavioral science researcher, former Walt Disney Imagineer, and Oregon business professor.